nareshbhatia/bullsfirst-exercise/exercises/exercise-3-authentication-sign-in.md

   - Copy `/code/schema.graphql` to the root folder in your repo.
 This is the GraphQL schema for the Bullsfirst app which will normally be provided by the GraphQL server.
-  - Copy '/code/src/pages/SignInPage/SignInPage.query.graphql' to your repo.
+  - Copy `/code/src/pages/SignInPage/SignInPage.query.graphql` to your repo.
     This is the GraphQL mutation for signing in.
-Note that this mutation uses a "fragment" called `UserInfoFields` as the return value from the mutation.
+Note that this mutation uses a GraphQL _fragment_ called `UserInfoFields` as the return value from the mutation.
 We will copy the definition of this fragment in the next step.
-  - Copy '/code/src/graphql/fragments.graphql' to your repo.
-This file defines the `UserInfoFields` fragment and several other fragments that will be user in subsequent exercises.
+  - Copy `/code/src/graphql/fragments.graphql` to your repo.
+This file defines the `UserInfoFields` fragment and several other fragments that will be used in subsequent exercises.
   - Copy `/code/codegen.yml` to the root folder in your repo.
 This file specifies the code-generation configuration.